diegowilliamscode/cse15l-lab-report/Lab1.md

 ## 'cat' Command (Concatenate and Display File Content)

-The concatenates and display file contents command is used to display the contents of the directory in terminal.
+The concatenates and display file contents command is used to display the contents of the file in terminal.

 1. No Arguments